David Møller Wolfe: AZ

-On 22 May 2023 he signed a 5-years contract for Dutch club AZ Alkmaar.
+On 22 May 2023, Wolfe signed a five-year contract with Dutch Eredivisie club AZ Alkmaar.

 Wolverhampton Wanderers

 On 2 August 2025, Wolfe signed for Premier League club Wolverhampton Wanderers on a five-year deal worth €10 million plus €2.1 million in add-ons.

+International career

+Wolfe made his debut for the Norway under-21 national team on 28 March 2023 in a match against Portugal.
+He came on as a substitute, but Norway were defeated 3–0.

+On 21 May 2026, Wolfe was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.